Joaquín de Montserrat, 1st Marquess of Cruillas: Reorganization of the colonial army

 This viceroy is considered the organizer of the first true professional army of New Spain.
-The soldiers were Mestizos, Negroes and Mulattoes, but the high ranks were reserved for whites only.
-Indians were not accepted for military service.
+The soldiers were Mestizos, Blacks, and Mulattoes, but the high ranks were reserved for whites only.
+Natives were not accepted for military service.
 Because the army officials at the time of his arrival were volunteers of good family, but not trained in military service, the viceroy requested that Spain send military instructors.
 On November 1, 1765, Lt.
 Gen. Juan de Villalba arrived in Veracruz, with five other generals and various other officers, officials and men.
 These were the instructors for the new colonial army.

 On September 30, 1765, José María Morelos, hero of Mexican independence, was born in Valladolid, Michoacan.

 Last years in office

 Charles III had lost confidence in Montserrat because of a perceived decrease in the collection of royal rents.
 The Crown named José de Gálvez as visitador (inspector), with full powers to reform the administration and introduce new economic ideas.
 Gálvez, a minister of the Council of the Indies, arrived on August 2, 1765.

-In 1766 Montserrat granted concessions to the miners of Guanajuato, who had rebelled.
+In 1766, Montserrat granted concessions to the miners of Guanajuato, who had rebelled.
 He also created new presidios in the north of the colony.
 Thereafter, disgusted with his loss of authority to the visitador, he resigned and returned to Spain.